 The largest conveyance facility that has the potential to be damaged or have reduced flood conveyance capacity due to subsidence is the Eastside Bypass, located in the southwest corner of the Merced Subbasin.
-Additionally, because most subsidence in the Subbasin has occurred in the vicinity of El Nido (see Figure 2-79), community infrastructure in El Nido has the potential to be damaged by subsidence.
+Additionally, because most subsidence in the Subbasin has occurred in the vicinity of El Nido (see Figure 2-155), community infrastructure in El Nido has the potential to be damaged by subsidence.

-Exceedances of minimum threshold rates of land subsidence at three or more monitoring sites out of four for two consecutive years, where both years are categorized hydrologically as below normal, above normal, or wet, will quantitatively indicate that the Subbasin has reached undesirable results for land subsidence.
+Exceedances of minimum threshold rates of land subsidence at three or more monitoring sites out of four for two consecutive years will quantitatively indicate that the Subbasin has reached undesirable results for land subsidence.